-Under general supervision of the Supervisor of Civil and Preventive Maintenance, plans, directs, schedules, and coordinates the work of maintenance workers and equipment operators, performing construction, maintenance, and repair work in connection with operating and maintaining facilities and properties associated with the water distribution and drainage facilities.
+Under general supervision of the Supervisor of Civil and Preventive Maintenance, plans, directs, schedules, and coordinates the work of maintenance workers and equipment operators, performs construction, maintenance, and repair work related to operation and maintenance of water distribution and drainage facilities and properties.

 The Senior Civil Maintenance worker is the advanced journey level classification in the Civil & Preventive Maintenance Department.
-This position will perform the more complex and difficult field maintenance duties, lead responsibilities, and/or frequent operation of heavy equipment in the most challenging work situations.
-This position will provide technical and functional supervision over assigned staff and are required to be knowledgeable and trained in all procedures related to assigned area.
+This position will perform and lead the more complex and difficult field maintenance duties and operate heavy equipment in the most challenging work situations.
+This position will provide technical and functional supervision over assigned staff and will be knowledgeable and trained in all procedures related to assigned area.

 EXAMPLES OF WORK PERFORMED:

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Ensures District safe work procedures and practices, which includes properly training employees, equipping, establishing and maintaining safe work areas.
+- Ensures safe work procedures and practices, which includes properly training employees, equipping, establishing, and maintaining safe work areas.

-- Excavates, repairs, and replaces various types of concrete, transite, steel, and plastic pipelines ranging in diameter up to 13 feet, including rigging techniques used for load lifting.
+- Excavates, repairs, and replaces various types of concrete, transite, steel, and plastic pipelines up to 13 feet in diameter, including rigging techniques for lifting loads.

 - Selects, trains, and evaluates staff.
 Assign projects and reviews completed and ongoing work.

 - Coaches and counsels staff as needed.
 Monitors performance and provides feedback on a continuous basis and completes annual performance evaluations.

-- Inspects, repairs, and replaces air relief, butterfly, check, gate, and slidegate valves ranging in sizes up to 66 inches.
+- Inspects, repairs, and replaces air relief, butterfly, check, gate, and slide gate valves up to 66 inches in diameter.

 - Lays out, grades, forms, reinforces, places, finishes, and repairs concrete pedestal slabs, foundations, canal panels, thrust blocks, pipe repair blocks, retaining walls, and precast and casts-in-place structures.